 For most people, a term life insurance policy is the better option.
 It’s more affordable, provides more protection, and allows for more flexibility than most mortgage protection insurance companies do.
 And even if you think an affordable policy is out of reach because of your health, it’s worth getting a free quote — you’ll probably be surprised at how competitive your term life insurance rates can be.

 Additionally, because your house is such a major investment, you’ll probably want to keep protecting it while you’re alive.
 A homeowners insurance policy protects the structure of your home and any attached property as well as the contents inside of the home, even if you’re still making mortgage payments.
 That way, if you lose your home or if it’s seriously damaged because of a covered peril, you won’t necessarily lose your investment.

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

-Term life insurance provides your beneficiaries (who can be your family, other loved ones, or even institutions) a tax-free, lump sum amount of cash that they can use for whatever they need.
-(Annuities are also available.)
-That might mean paying off a mortgage, but it could also include other loans, saving for retirement and college, or just paying day-to-day bills to help make ends meet.
+Term life insurance provides your beneficiaries (who can be your family, other loved ones, or even institutions) a tax-free, lump-sum of cash that they can use to pay off a mortgage, pay off other loans, save for retirement and college, or just cover day-to-day bills.